pdee/pdee/doc/commands-python-mode.rst

 --------------------
 Unfontify the shell banner-text.

-Cancels `py--timer'
+Cancels ‘py--timer’
-Expects being called by `py--run-unfontify-timer'
+Expects being called by ‘py--run-unfontify-timer’

 py-set-command-args
 -------------------
 Set Python arguments on the fly, override defaults in this session.

-Use `defcustom' to keep value across sessions
+Use ‘defcustom’ to keep value across sessions

 py-symbol-at-point
 ------------------